UTK-geog415-s15/UTK-geog415-s15.github.io/_posts/2015-01-05-assignment0.md

 - Open up a terminal or command console.
 The easiest way is to open Rstudio, and then click `Tools -> Shell...`.
 - Make sure your computer can find git.  type something like `git --version`
 - If you have trouble, then it’s probably the case that git is somewhere unusual on your computer.
 Look [here](http://www.molecularecologist.com/2013/11/using-github-with-r-and-rstudio/) for help.
+On Windows 8 I had to click `Tools -> Global Options -> Git/SVN` and then tell it where Git ended up.
+Here's how I found where git ended up: On the Windows desktop, github created a "git shell"  Open that up, and type: `(get-command git).Path`.
+It will return the location of git.exe.
+It was a pretty crazy filename.
+Enter that filename, and then restart Rstudio.

 ### Method A: Clone in Rstudio
 - In R, select `File -> New Project… -> Version Control -> Git`